INS No. 160a (i-iv)

 Carotenes, beta-, vegetable

 Beta-Carotene-rich extract from Dunaliella salina

 Beta-carotene from Blakeslea trispora

 Beta carotene, natural and synthetic

 Beta-Carotene, an isomer of the naturally occurring carotenoid Carotene, is the pigment largely responsible for the color of various products obtained from nature. β -carotene may be obtained from natural sources, such as various edible vegetable sources or by fermentation from Blakeslea trispora or produced synthetically from acetone.
 Both the synthetically produced and the natural sources of β -carotene can be used as color additives.
 All types of Carotenes display Pro-Vitamin A activity.
 Carotenes are generally available in shades of yellow to yellow-orange but can also be found in orange or red shades.
 Carotenes offer excellent light, heat and pH stability.

-Carotenes are a natural orange food color used in a wide range of food and beverages including cider, malt beverages, water-based flavored drinks, margarines, cheeses, cake fillings, custards, yogurts, processed nuts, precooked pastas and noodles.
+Carotenoids are natural orange food colors used in a wide range of food and beverages including cider, malt beverages, water-based flavored drinks, margarines, cheeses, cake fillings, custards, yogurts, processed nuts, precooked pastas and noodles.

 EU defined in Commission Regulation (EU) No 23/2012

 Carotenoids, including vegetable beta-carotenes, and carotenoids such as beta-carotenes Blakeslea trispora and synthetic, are added to foods and beverages at concentrations up to a maximum permitted level (MPL) as established by the Codex Alimentarius Commission and published in the General Standard of Food Additives (GSFA).